Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.rpc/Documentation~/index.md

+# Cluster Display RPC support (package concepts)

+This package is used in conjunction with the main `cluster-display` package to support Remote Procedural Calls (RPCs) in your projects.

+See the [Cluster Display documentation](../../../source/com.unity.cluster-display/Documentation~/index.md) for general information, installation, and use of Cluster Display.

 # Network Events
 Cluster Display has a multicast UDP general networking library with the following features:
-- RPC (Remote Procedural Call) support.
+- Remote Procedural Call (RPC) support.
   - Primitive method parameters such as float, int, byte, etc.
   - Struct or valuetype method parameters.
   - Array method parameters.
   - string method parameters.

-# RPCs (Remote Procedure Calls)
+# Remote Procedure Calls (RPCs)
-[RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call) are a common networking pattern for propgating network events and for Cluster Display we use them extensively.
+[RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call) are a common networking pattern for propagating network events and for Cluster Display we use them extensively.
 In Cluster Display's networking implementation you can flag a method to be an RPC using two different approaches:
 - Cluster Display Inspector UI **(Only available in com.unity.cluster-dislay.helpers)**
 - **[ClusterRPC]** C# attribute.